neuralgraphs/diman/paper.md

 If possible, it is beneficial to use the transformed parent function, where all the independent variables are dimensionless.
 Dimensionless products are magnitudes that contains information on the dimensional quantities that it is a product of.
 Therefore, not only are points in a graph of dimensionless products experimentally determinable, but also are more informative than dimensional graphs.
 Reducing the number of independent variables to a smaller collection of dimensionless products can assist in understanding the mechanism of the phenomenon [@Langhaar:1951; @Sharma:2021].

-Numerous softwares have been developed to deal with dimensions in some shape or form [@Preussner:2018; @Sharma:2021].
+Numerous software packages have been developed to deal with dimensions in some shape or form [@Preussner:2018; @Sharma:2021].
 Most incorporate the ability to tag quantities with units, however, few are capable of doing consistency checks and fewer still deal with dimensionless products let alone, deriving dimensionless products.

 `diman` is designed with an emphasis on **analysis**; the  application of the algebraic theory of dimensionally homogeneous functions [@Langhaar:1951].
 It can check for dimensional homogeneity of a given equation and can derive the complete set of dimensionless products of a given equation.

 # Design and implementation

-Based on the International System of Units `diman` uses the seven base (or elementary) dimensions: [M], [L], [T], [A], [K], [mol] and [cd] for the quantities: mass, length, time, electric current, thermodynamic temperature, amount of substance and luminous intensity respectively [@BIPM:2020].
+Based on the International System of Units, `diman` uses the seven base (or elementary) dimensions: [M], [L], [T], [A], [K], [mol] and [cd] for the quantities: mass, length, time, electric current, thermodynamic temperature, amount of substance and luminous intensity respectively [@BIPM:2020].
 They are defined in `base_dimensions`.
 Furthermore, some well-known dimensions derived from the `base_dimensions` are defined in `standard_formula`; a dimensional formula for respective quantity is its dimension.

 ## Consistency checking

 This is done by the predicate `consistent?`.
 There are some preliminary steps before invoking the predicate.
-Consider the given function $E = \frac{1}{2}mv^2$
+Consider the given function $E = \frac{1}{2}mv^2$.

 We define the variables
 ```